Dry-Aged Steak: Why You Need to Try It

 Dry aging beef literally concentrates the flavor.
 In carefully controlled temperature and humidity conditions, the beef is allowed to change on its own.
 What happens is that moisture slowly evaporates from the outermost layers, and the tissues begin to naturally break down.
 The beef does actually get smaller, so all of the earthy, deep flavor of an aged steak is concentrated in every bite.
 It’s also a good part of why dry-aged beef is so expensive – not only does it lose weight in the process, but the butcher carefully carves away the outer layers, making every bite even more precious.

 As steak ages, the connective tissue in the muscle breaks down and creates natural tenderness in the beef.
 A longer aging process = more tenderness.
 Many steaks available to you aren’t aged at all.
-Omaha Steaks are aged at least 21 days, Omaha Steaks Private Reserve is aged at least 28 days… and our Dry-Aged beef program stretches that time to a full 60 days.
+Omaha Steaks and Omaha Steaks Private Reserve are aged at least 28 days… and our Dry-Aged beef program stretches that time to a full 60 days.
 We settled on 60 days because it’s the perfect balance of sublime tenderness and right flavor.
 Our Private Reserve dry-aged steaks are hand-selected for marvelous marbling, which melts into flavorful butter when the steak is cooked.

 Served by Exclusive Steakhouses – And At Your House